SYBIL

 Even if aggregation were possible, actors have no incentive to reveal their true information to a planner.
 They will lie, exaggerate, conceal — gaming the system for personal advantage.
 The market solves this by making revelation incentive-compatible: you reveal your preferences by paying for them.

 Each problem was real.
 Each made central planning fail.
-The Soviet Union did not collapse because of bad intentions — it collapsed because Gosplan could not know what the market knew, could not compute what the market computed, could not incentivize what the market incentivized.
+The Soviet Union did not collapse because of bad intentions; it collapsed because Gosplan hit all three walls simultaneously.

 Hayek won because he correctly identified the constraints.